AN/ARC-182

 The AN/ARC-182 is a family of military aircraft radio transceivers designed for two-way, multi-mode voice communications over a 30 to 400 MHz frequency range.
 It covers both Ultra High Frequency (UHF) and Very High Frequency (VHF) bands with AM, FM, as appropriate.
 The ARC-182 radio supports the HAVE QUICK II anti-jam waveforms, with an optional control unit.
 It features a guard channel capability for monitoring 40.5, 121.5, 156.8 and 243 MHz.
 Transmitter minimum power is 10 watts, AM, and 15 watts, FM.
 The RT-1250A model radio can communicate with other avionics over a MIL-STD-1553 data bus.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/ARC-182" designation represents the 182nd design of an Army-Navy airborne electronic device for radio communications equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.

+Development

 Developed in the late 1970s, the ARC-182s were manufactured by Rockwell Collins and are installed in a range of U.S. Navy, Marines and Coast Guard aircraft.
 Its frequency range includes the following bands: